googleapis/gax-ruby/.github/CONTRIBUTING.md

 Running Tests
 -------------

-RSpec is used for the tests of [gax-ruby][].
+Minitest is used for the tests of [gax-ruby][].
 To run the tests, you should run `rake` command with no arguments.

 ```bash
 rake
 ```

-This runs both RSpec and [rubocop][].
+This runs tests (generating test coverage), and [rubocop][].

 [rubocop]: http://batsov.com/rubocop/

-To run RSpec only, run `rake rspec`.
+To run tests only, run `rake test`.
 To run Rubocop style checking only, run `rake rubocop`.

 To suppress a rubocop style violation, first consider adding a comment line